mozilla/messaging-system-personalization-experiment-1-addon/docs/TESTPLAN.md

   - `cohort: "PERSONALIZATION_EXPERIMENT_1_TREATMENT"`
   - `personalized: true`
   - `personalizedModelVersion: "X"` where X is any string (can be `"-1"` during testing/development)
+- Either wait 60 minutes or:
   - Visit the Remote Settings Devtools page
   - Next to the `cfr-models` entry, click `Force Sync`
   - Wait a few seconds
 - Verify that the `browser.messaging-system.personalized-cfr.score-threshold` preference is set to integer `5000`
 - Verify that the `browser.messaging-system.personalized-cfr.scores` preference is set to `{"PERSONALIZED_CFR_MESSAGE":X}` where `X` is a value between `1` and `9999` (different from last time)
 - Verify that the `browser.newtabpage.activity-stream.asrouter.providers.cfr` preference has the following attributes: